Gauravjsh127/face-recognition-webapp/README.md

 # face-recognition-webapp

-This is the codebase of the sample flask based webapp explore face recognition feature from images using openCV, numpy, pandas and matplotlib.
+This is the codebase of the sample flask based webapp to explore face recognition feature from images using openCV, numpy, pandas and matplotlib.

 ## Project structure
 The sample app is composed by the following components: